 - Anytime you don’t keep your word, you’re not just letting down one person or one business; you’re losing the opportunity to work with every contact of that person or company.

 1) Trust & Scalability –

 - In studying how trust is built between companies and consumers, Studies have found that there are three aspects of faith: confidence (I believe what you say), competence (I think you have the skills to do what you say), and compassion (I think you’re acting on my behalf).

 - Cultivating long-term relationships and offering solutions to help those people is the best way.
 This may need not be restricted to only your products.

 - Companies of one can be proud to be companies of one and can use their personality to stand out and focus on niche down to the specific groups of customers they want to serve.

 I have also created a video of a few quotes from the book.
-Please do subscribe to the YouTube channel for self-help books quotes- Myread4change –
+Please subscribe to the YouTube channel for self-help book quotes- Myread4change –

 I often mention that books help in asking the right question.
-As many times questions matter more than answers.
-I would like to close this summary with one passage that summarizes the book well.
+As many times, questions matter more than answers.
+I want to close this summary with one passage summarizing the book well.

 With companies of one, exponential profit increases aren’t a core objective because just hitting profitability is usually enough.
 From there, you have choices—to grow, to stay the same, to take more time off, to scale systems as well as the space to make those choices because your goal isn’t to make exponential profit, but simply to bring in profits greater than your expenses.